evac2742/sep11-freedom-project/blog/entry03.md

 What I have been working on:
 * Adjusting grid layout
-* Trying to make cards layed out evenly
+* Trying to make cards laid out evenly
 * Experimenting flipping cards without them having a match yet
 * Debugging issues if cards are uneven or unevenly spaced
 * Making sure cards don't overlap